The party who owns the freehold owns structural fabric of the property, the land it sits on and the space above it.

 - Periodic long-term expenditure: this covers items of expenditure that are normally large in value, and time, but are infrequent.
 These will almost always be major works as defined under Section 20 and cover major repairs and maintenance (and possibly improvements depending on the lease terms)

 Your lease should define the accounting year and should stipulate when you are required to pay your service charges and at what proportion.
-Service charges are normally payable both in advance and in arrears as most leases require leaseholders to pay charges on account for anticipated expenditure during a fin
+Service charges are normally payable both in advance and in arrears as most leases require leaseholders to pay charges on account for anticipated expenditure during a financial year as well as any resultant balancing amount following the reconciliation of the year-end accounts.

 Reserve funds (sometimes called sinking funds) are monies held as a contribution towards expenditure which will be required at some point in the future, for example, a lift refurbishment.
 Reserve funds are held in separate trust accounts to the service charges, so they are ring-fenced for each development.